Singapore +65

 b.
 The short code will need to be unique to the user organisation; and

 a.
-Only Application-to-Person (A2P) numeric Sender IDs to send/receive SMS to/from Singapore mobile users can be registered.
+Only Application-to-Person (A2P) alpha tags to send/receive SMS to/from Singapore mobile users can be registered.
 Person-to-Person (P2P) SMS sent via SIM card (which is tied to a unique mobile number) cannot be registered;

 b.
 Only 8-digit LVNs from the 8 and 9 series can be registered;